poetsec/poetsec/README.md

 ## Hi there, I'm [Taylor][poetsec] 👋

-### I'm currently making the transition from restaurant management and operations to information security/cybersecurity.
+### I'm a Linux enthusiast working in IT while studying cybersecurity.

 - 🔭 I’m currently working on python programs and shell scripts
 - 🌱 I’m currently learning security tools, networking, and IT concepts